Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 ![](https://i.imgur.com/YG7avDL.png)

  We cheked the bucket the file is now  there.
-Next we go to V
+Next we go to Vision and create a dataset.
 ![]()
 ![]()
 ![]()